 I’m new to the world of dementia, but for the past three years, I’ve been immersed in it both personally and professionally.
 Like most people, I was shocked by the heartache of living with dementia.
 Fear, confusion, and sacrifice are all inevitable realities for people with dementia and their families.

 But amidst the devastation, I find something really beautiful about dementia care.
 The ability for us to connect with people who are losing nearly all of their cognitive abilities is a testament to the power of the human spirit.
-To make someone feel loved, accepted or safe, when they have no memory, rational thoughts or even the ability to understand language, is a deeply inspiring experience.
+To make someone feel loved, accepted or safe, when they have no memory, or even the ability to understand language, is a deeply inspiring experience.

 I’ve always been hesitant to share my admiration of this phenomenon.
 It felt disrespectful to find beauty in such a destructive condition, but author Judy Cornish changed my mind.